Author: E.ON Next

 Boosting your home’s insulation is like wrapping it in a blanket – sounds cosy!
 In winter, this blanket traps the warmth created by your heating system, so your boiler doesn’t need to work as hard.
 In summer, that same blanket keeps heat outside for a consistent, comfy temperature.

-Targeting insufficient home insulation now could save you up to £470 annually thanks to our dual measure offer, which combines loft and cavity wall insulation.2
+Targeting insufficient home insulation now could save you up to £470 annually thanks to our dual measure offer, which combines loft and cavity wall insulation3.

-The scheme was set up in April 2023 and is scheduled to finish in April 2026.
-This means we’ll only be accepting applications until 31 January 2026.
+The scheme was set up in April 2023 and is scheduled to finish on 31 March 2026.
+To allow time for the insulation installation, we’ll only be accepting applications until 31 January 2026.

 Unlike the Energy Company Obligation (ECO4), GBIS aims to support a broader range of households, particularly those that may have missed out on funding previously.
 The scheme also focuses solely on home insulation measures that target heat loss.